certara/pyDarwin/docs/Options.rst

 At some point you may start running your projects in different environments.
 It may become quite annoying to edit ``nmfe_path`` and ``rscript_path`` every time you copy the project back and forth between Windows and Linux.

-To avoid this you can create a separate options file for every environment (even every user if you wish) and place all the environment-specific settings inside this file.
+To avoid this, you can create a separate options file for every environment (even every user if you wish) and place all the environment-specific settings inside this file.
 Then, you can just set PYDARWIN_OPTIONS to the path of that file, and every setting from that file will override corresponding settings in any options.json of any project you run in that environment.
 Overriding can be switched off by :mono_ref:`use_system_options <use_system_options_options_desc>` set to ``false``.

 .. note::
-   You set ``use_system_options`` in the project's :file:`options.json`, not in the common one.
+   Set ``use_system_options`` in the project's :file:`options.json`, not in the common one.

 Good candidates to put into common options file are: